-A couple of years back I was able to get a fixed-rate Personal Line-Of-Credit (PLOC) with a very high limit (higher than most banks will go on a personal loan) with a highly reputable bank.
+A couple of years back I was able to get a fixed-rate Personal Line-Of-Credit (PLOC) with a very high limit (higher than most banks will go on a personal loan) with a highly reputable credit union.
 The interest rate is a little higher on PLOC's than on lower-limit, secured personal loans, although they are still less than regular credit card rates.
 The benefit of a PLOC is that they can be accessed for anything at all, at any time, by simply writing a check.
 The one we got has a very long repayment term, allowing for a lower monthly payment.
-PLOC's aren't based on creating a lean on a specific item, and they are always available to you once you have it.
+PLOC's aren't based on creating a lean on a specific item, and they are always available to you once you have them.

 We didn't touch it after we got it because we knew it might come in handy for this goal, and we were playing the long game.
 You don't have any payments or interest until you use it, so setting one up in advance is a good idea.
 It was not a big hit to our credit score to get it, and after two years the inquiry on the credit score dropped off.

 Having that high credit score also allowed me to get a couple of credit cards that offer high limits, great benefits, low interest rates, and no annual fees.
 Again, get but don't use.